 In 1941, Johnson was convicted and sentenced to ten years in federal prison on tax evasion charges.
 He was released on parole after four years, and never sought political office again.

 After the end of the Second World War, Atlantic City’s popularity as a resort destination waned.
 The economy declined and the city suffered an increase in poverty and crime.
-In the 1960s, a number of Atlantic City hotels were shut down and re-purposed as apartment buildings and nursing homes.
+In the 1960s, a number of local hotels were shut down and re-purposed as apartment buildings and nursing homes.
 Several of the City’s landmark hotels were demolished.

 However, a plan to legalize gambling and rebuild the once great resort town emerged in the 1970s and Atlantic City suddenly saw itself on the verge of its first great comeback, initially sparked by a 1970 referendum to create the New Jersey Lottery.

 Building a Gambling Mecca (1970-1987)